 Despite the growing body of research on the implementation of CBC, limited studies focus specifically on the role of eLearning platforms in supporting this implementation in Tanzanian private schools.
 While Nkya et al. (2021) and Makunja (2016) have investigated teachers’ perceptions and challenges regarding CBC in secondary schools, they do not explore how eLearning platforms contribute to the effectiveness of CBC delivery.
 Furthermore, most existing research, including studies like Malero et al. (2015), tends to focus on public schools, neglecting the unique contexts of private schools.
 This study addresses these gaps by examining the perceptions, usage, and challenges related to e-learning platforms in facilitating CBC implementation within the private secondary schools of Morogoro Municipality.

-3.0 RESEARCH METHODOLOGY
+3. METHODOLOGY

 3.1 Research Philosophy